StephanMoeller/zigmkay/README.md

 - (done) Transparent key support
 - (done) None key support
 - (done) Tap/Hold - both layer and modifiers are supported.
 Currently only simple cases where the key is held for more than tapping term period and where it is tapped quickly
-- (done) Tap/Hold feature: retrotapping
+- (done) Tap/Hold feature: retrotapping - bool per key
-- TODO Tap/Hold feature: permissive hold
+- (done) Tap/Hold feature: permissive hold - on for all, not possible to disable as I have never seen anyone wanting this off
-- TODO Tap/Hold feature: double modifier holds
+- (done) Tap/Hold feature: double modifier holds (fixed automatically by improved logic)
-- TODO Tap/Hold feature: tripple modifier holds
+- (done) Tap/Hold feature: tripple modifier holds (fixed automatically by improved logic)
 - TODO Combos - should support tap/hold just like single keys, as it is implemented in zmk.
 Should also be defined by matrix key indexes+layers just like in zmk, instead of by keycodes like qmk does.
 - TODO One shot mods (should these be ignored if the next key tapped has its own tapping-modifier(s) applied to it?)
 - TODO Tri-layer functionality for two layers => 3rd layer